TanmayJDesai/Map-Function-Creation-using-LinkedLists/README.md

 During execution, if a client performs actions whose behavior is defined by this spec, your program must not perform any undefined actions, such as dereferencing a null or uninitialized pointer.

 Your code in Map.h and Map.cpp must not read anything from cin and must not write anything whatsoever to cout.
 If you want to print things out for debugging purposes, write to cerr instead of cout. cerr is the standard error destination; items written to it by default go to the screen.
 When we test your program, we will cause everything written to cerr to be discarded instead — we will never see that output, so you may leave those debugging output statements in your program if you wish.

-Turn it in
-By Monday, January 24, there will be a link on the class webpage that will enable you to turn in your source files and report.
-You will turn in a zip file containing these three files:

-Map.h.
-When you turn in this file, the using statements must specify std::string as the KeyType and double as the ValueType.

-Map.cpp.
-Function implementations should be appropriately commented to guide a reader of the code.

-report.docx or report.doc (in Microsoft Word format) or report.txt (an ordinary text file) that contains:

-a description of the design of your doubly-linked list implementation.
-(A couple of sentences will probably suffice, perhaps with a picture of a typical Map and an empty Map.
-Is the list circular?
-Does it have a dummy node?
-What's in your list nodes?
-Are they in any particular order?)

-pseudocode for non-trivial algorithms (e.g., Map::erase and reassign).

-a list of test cases that would thoroughly test the functions.
-Be sure to indicate the purpose of the tests.
-For example, here's the beginning of a presentation in the form of code:

-The tests were performed on a map from strings to doubles

-  // default constructor
-Map m;
-  // For an empty map:
-assert(m.size() == 0);      // test size
-assert(m.empty());          // test empty
-assert(!m.erase("Ricky"));  // nothing to erase
-Even if you do not correctly implement all the functions, you must still list test cases that would test them.
-Don't lose points by thinking "Well, I didn't implement this function, so I won't bother saying how I would have tested it if I had implemented it."